eldentse/eldentse.github.io/_pages/publications.md

       <br>
       <a href="">[pdf]</a>
       <a href="">[webpage]</a>
-      <br> In this paper, we present a novel diffusion architecture that formulates video-based human pose estimation as a conditional heatmap generation problem.
+      <br> In this paper, we present a diffusion architecture that formulates video-based human pose estimation as a conditional heatmap generation problem.
     </td>
   </tr>